At a glance

 4. Self-monitoring and reading comprehension

 Kids use self-monitoring to become better, more effective readers.
-When kids first start to read for meaning, parents and teachers help them get information from what they’re reading and understand what it means.
+When kids first start to read for meaning, parents and teachers may help them along to understand what they’re reading.
 As they become better readers, kids replace those outside monitors with self-monitoring.
 They can ask themselves questions like:

 - Why am I reading this and what will I learn from it?